eda-ricercatore/gulyas-scripts/notes/python.md

 	\cite[Chapter 6, section on "Generator Expressions," pp. 109]{Beazley2009}.
 + Use parentheses for **generator expression**s
 	\cite[Chapter 6, section on "Generator Expressions," pp. 109]{Beazley2009}.
-+ It creates a generator object to iteratively prodice values on demand, so that it does not have to create a list or immediately evaluate the expression inside the parentheses
++ **It creates a generator object to iteratively prodice values on demand**, so that it does not have to create a list or immediately evaluate the expression inside the parentheses
-	\cite[Chapter 6, section on "Generator Expressions," pp. 109]{Beazley2009}.
+	\cite[Chapter 6, section on "Generator Expressions," pp. 110]{Beazley2009}.